vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 pessimistic because he knew that he was a mere pawn employed by that Divinity which presided over the destinies of India.
-A Tilak may come and go ; but His work would never wait ; and when the ground is suffi- ciently prepared.
+A Tilak may come and go ; but His work would never wait ; and when the ground is suffi###ciently prepared.
 He shall come down to estabhsh the reign of Peace and Goodness.

-Mr. Tilak's scattered and subdued utterances in deli- rium bespeak his love of the country.
+Mr. Tilak's scattered and subdued utterances in deli###rium bespeak his love of the country.
 He frequently^ referred to the Calcutta Congress and asked " Has the Special been arranged ?" *' Have you wired to Mr.
 Pat el ?"
 Then there was the Punjab wrong to which he occasionally referred.
 Sometimes, he would get excited and talk wildly.
-In an outburst of passion he cmce said " 500 rupees to the editor; plus motor- aUowance !
+In an outburst of passion he cmce said " 500 rupees to the editor; plus motor###aUowance !
 What will these lord-lings do for the country ?"
 On the 28th, he frequently talked of 1818
-" 1818 — 1918 — one hundred years — what a Ufe of servi-
+" 1818 — 1918 — one hundred years — what a Ufe of servi###tude !"
+The last important words, reported to have
-tude !"
-The last important words, reported to have been uttered by him on July 29th at i p.m., were " unless.
+been uttered by him on July 29th at i p.m., were " unless.
 Swaraj is achieved, — India shall not prosper.
 It is required for our very existence !"